Android has loads of settings available to let you customize your smartphone and give you control over security and privacy.

 New apps downloaded from the Play Store appear on your home screen as shortcuts by default.
 This is an annoying feature that doesn’t add much value, as not every app you download is important enough to take up precious space on the home screen.
 It’s especially annoying when you get a new phone and the device automatically downloads all the apps tied to your account, leaving you with dozens of icons to clean up.

 Thankfully, it’s super easy to disable the feature.
 Long press on the home screen and tap the “Home settings” option that appears below.
 Then just switch off the “Add icon to Home screen” option and you’re good to go.
+Just keep in mind that the exact path may be slightly different depending on your device.

 - Long press on one of your home screens.